thiagolunardi/MvcMusicStoreDDD/README.md

-> This sample is outdated, please refer to [Equinox Project](https://github.com/EduardoPires/EquinoxProject) for the lastes state of the art.
+> This sample is outdated, please refer to [Equinox Project](https://github.com/EduardoPires/EquinoxProject) for the lastest state of the art.

 # MVC MusicStore Application